peacey/split-vpn/README.md

 ## FAQ
 <details>
   <summary>Can I route clients to different VPN servers?</summary>

-    Yes you can.
+  * Yes you can.
 Simply make a separate directory for each VPN server, and give them each a vpn.conf file with the clients you wish to force through them.
-Make sure the options ROUTE_TABLE, MARK, PREFIX, PREF, and DEV are unique for each vpn.conf file so the different VPN servers don't share the same tunnel device, route table, or fwmark.
+Make sure the options `ROUTE_TABLE`, `MARK`, `PREFIX`, `PREF`, and `DEV` are unique for each `vpn.conf` file so the different VPN servers don't share the same tunnel device, route table, or fwmark.

-   Afterwards, modify your run script like so (in this example, we are using Mullvad and NordVPN).
+  * Afterwards, modify your run script like so (in this example, we are using Mullvad and NordVPN).
 Note that you need to cd into the correct directory for each different VPN server before running the openvpn command so that the correct config file is used for each and a unique TUN device is passed to openvpn.

+    ```sh
     #!/bin/sh

     # Load configuartion for mullvad and run openvpn